matteocourthoud/Econometrics-for-Research-Students-2019/README.md

 ### Contacts

-If you have any issue or suggestion for the course, please feel free to [pull edits](https://github.com/matteocourthoud/[Econometrics-for-Research-Students-2019](https://github.com/matteocourthoud/Econometrics-for-Research-Students-2019)/pulls) or contact me [via mail](mailto:matteo.courthoud@uzh.ch).
+If you have any issue or suggestion for the course, please feel free to [push edits](https://github.com/matteocourthoud/[Econometrics-for-Research-Students-2019](https://github.com/matteocourthoud/Econometrics-for-Research-Students-2019)/pulls) or contact me [via mail](mailto:matteo.courthoud@uzh.ch).
 All feedback is greatly appreciated!